rvaiya/keyd/man.md

 keyd is a system wide key remapping daemon which supports features like layering, oneshot modifier, and macros.
-In its most basic form it can be used to define a custom key layout that persists accross display server boundaries (e.g wayland/X/tty).
+In its most basic form it can be used to define a custom key layout that persists across display server boundaries (e.g wayland/X/tty).

 keyd is intended to run as a systemd service but is capable of running independently.
-The default behaviour is to run the forground and print to stderr, unless **-d** is supplied, in which case in which case log output will be stored in */var/log/keyd.log*.
+The default behaviour is to run the foreground and print to stderr, unless **-d** is supplied, in which case in which case log output will be stored in */var/log/keyd.log*.

 **NOTE**

-Becuase keyd modifies your primary input device it is possible to render your machine unusuable with a bad config file.
+Because keyd modifies your primary input device it is possible to render your machine unusable with a bad config file.
 If you find yourself in this situation the sequence *\<backspace\>+\<backslash\>+\<enter\>* will force keyd to terminate.
 If you are experimenting with the available options it is advisable to do so in a keyboard specific file (see CONFIGURATION) instead of directly in